StormSWE/StormSWE/README.md

 # 👋 Hello, I'm Subhi Bekri

-💻 Software Developer from Sakarya
-🎓 Background in Information Technology & backend systems
-🚀 Passionate about **Backend Development**, mainly with **Django & REST APIs**
-⚡ Skilled in building **scalable, secure, and efficient applications**
-🤖 Interested in **Open Source, AI integration, and DevOps practices**
-🌱 Always learning new tools and exploring modern technologies
+💻 A passionate **Django Developer** and aspiring **DevOps Engineer** from Sakarya.
+🌍 I focus on building robust backends with **Django & DRF**, and I’m diving deep into the world of **DevOps** to automate, scale, and secure deployments.
+🚀 My goal is to bridge development and operations, ensuring smooth workflows, CI/CD pipelines, and efficient cloud-based systems.
+🤖 Always curious about **Open Source**, **Cloud Infrastructure**, and **AI-driven solutions**.
+📚 Believer in clean code, continuous learning, and knowledge sharing.

 ---